Bricket Wood railway station: History

 The station once had a crossing loop and a second platform that could accommodate long excursion trains.
 Many Edwardian families from London came here to enjoy the fresh air, woodland, and two large funfairs that once stood nearby.

 The station building is the only surviving original building on the line.
 Long disused, the building has been restored and turned into a tea room and cafe.
 Responsibility for the line, including Bricket Wood, passed in November 2007 from Silverlink to London Midland.

 The station was used in the films The Cuckoo Patrol, Victoria the Great, Poison Pen, Double Confession, Night of the Demon, Impact and She'll Have to Go.

 Emergency Railway Control Centre

 In the 1950s, in response to fears of Soviet military action, plans were prepared for the construction of twenty-five atom-bomb-proof control bunkers away from expected target areas.
 Only five were completed; the one at Bricket Wood is situated in the trees between the station and Railway Cottages.
 It was built c.
 1954 in order, in the event of war, to take over the running of the railway network from the London Euston control room.

 As of 2014, only two remained in England.
-The control centre built at Bricket Wood is a post-war Standard District Control Building Type L built, measuring roughly 11m x 29m.
+The control centre built at Bricket Wood is a postwar Standard District Control Building Type L built, measuring roughly 11m x 29m.
 Of reinforced concrete construction, it has a single protected doorway in each of the shorter walls.
-This would appear to be the sole surviving example of this type in England; one other survives in Scotland, at Burntisland.
+This would appear to be the sole surviving example of this type in England; one other survives in Scotland, at Burntisland, Fife.